Measles outbreaks in Michigan and Pennsylvania end, while Texas logs just 4 new cases

 The April 3 death in Texas was an 8-year-old child, according to Health Secretary Robert F. Kennedy Jr. Local health officials said the child did not have underlying health conditions and died of "what the child's doctor described as measles pulmonary failure."
 A unvaccinated child with no underlying conditions died of measles in Texas in late February; Kennedy said the child was 6.

-New Mexico added two cases in the past week for a total of 81.
+New Mexico added two cases in the last week for a total of 81.

 Seven people have been hospitalized since the outbreak started.
 Most of the state’s cases are in Lea County.
 Sandoval County near Albuquerque has six cases, Eddy County has three, Doña Ana County has two.
 Chaves, Curry and San Juan counties have one each.